MKesenheimer/fault-injection-library/README.md

 python ../analyzer/taofi-analyzer --directory databases
 ```

-If everything goes as expected, a successful experiment should look like this:
+If everything goes as expected, a successful run should look something like this:
 ![Bootloader glitching](https://github.com/MKesenheimer/fault-injection-library/blob/master/stm32-glitching/images/bootloader-glitching.png)

-## Handy features
+## Further handy features and notes

 One can resume inserting datapoints into the database of the most recent run by supplying the `resume` flag:
 ```bash